 The Mormons’ Jesus

 If a Mormon ever knocks on your door, he will bring a Jesus who is the spirit-brother of Lucifer.
 This Jesus is one of the billions of spirit-babies that our “Heavenly Father” and our “Heavenly Mother” brought into this universe.
-According to the Mormons, when Jesus lived on earth, he had several wives, one of whom was Mary Magdalene.
+According to some Mormon leaders, when Jesus lived on earth he had several wives, one of whom was Mary Magdalene, but this is not official doctrine.
 After his death and resurrection, he came to America to preach to the Indians.

 The Jehovah’s Witnesses’ Jesus